alexchrander/M6_Project_Anti_Food_Waste/README.md

 ## Prerequisites
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running
 - A Salling Group Anti Food Waste API token — get one at [https://developer.sallinggroup.dev/](https://developer.sallinggroup.dev/catalog/8GAPSQHBBNZD6MEBFG3GGPHWRM)
+- A MongoDB instance with recipes (used by the RAG pipeline)
+- A Gemini API key (used by the RAG pipeline for LLM queries)

 ## Setup